 Dr. Rodrigo SerraoAssistant Professor of Sociology

-Professor Serrao has taught various courses, including Introduction to Sociology, Social Theory, Race and Ethnicity, Power and Society, Sociology of Religion, and Contemporary Social Problems.
+In addition to his research, Professor Serrão has taught a range of courses, including Introduction to Sociology, Social Theory, Race and Ethnicity, Power and Society, Sociology of Religion, Senior Seminar, and Contemporary Social Problems.

 AREAS OF Expertise